DevS0ni/Python-Django-Student-MarkSheet-Management-System/README.md

     - Audit Trail - The application records all the significant events such as user logins, changes in student information, and grade modifications.

+**How to install/ view this project:**

+-> You have to first have Django installed in your machine, follow the following steps:

+    Install Django and create a new project and app as:

+    -- pip install django